hansewetz/xconfig/README.md

 **xconfig** configurations integrates closely with a UNIX type environment.
 Access to environment variables as well as output from UNIX commands is transparenly reflected in the configuration language.
 A C++ API together with a command line program are used for extracting data from configuration files.

-**xconfig** is useable as it stands right now.
-Several improvemnets and extensions are planned.
+Eventhough **xconfig** is useable as it stands right now, several improvments and extensions are planned.
 For example, a Python API mirroring the C++ API will be implemented.
-The configuration language will be updated to transparently support sequences of repeated blocks of information.
+The configuration language will also be updated to transparently support sequences of repeated blocks of information.

 # A small example